 Since “Somewhere in the Skies” host Ryan Sprague stopped by Podsauce, we’ve rounded up a flying saucer-sized fleet of UFO podcasts.
-Get beamed up with shows about science, the extraordinary world, ancient enigmas, UFOlogy, unexplained phenomena, and known unknowns.
+Journey through with shows about science, the extraordinary world, ancient enigmas, UFOlogy, unexplained phenomena, and known unknowns.

 Shows on our list investigate events from history and explore how they’re interpreted by the mass media.
 Many of these podcasts feature listeners’ stories sharing their own accounts and supernatural encounters.
 There are several episodes interviewing folks like The X Files‘ creator, Chris Carter.